fayewong666999/FICGen/README.md

 pip install torch-fidelity
 fidelity --gpu 0 --fid --input1 real_images_dir --input2 synthetic_images_dir
 ```
+The resolution of both the real and synthetic images is **512x512**.
 It should be noted that in the process of evaluating the fidelity of remote sensing images, the Inception network has been pre-trained on RSICD.
 Please refer to [AeroGen](https://github.com/Sonettoo/AeroGen).

 4.2 Alignment (YOLO score, AP):

-We use the pre-trained YOLOv8 to calculate the AP between synthetic images and ground-truth bboxes (note to modify the path in calculate_ys.py):
+We use the pre-trained YOLOv8 to calculate the AP between synthetic images (**512x512**) and ground-truth bboxes (note to modify the path in calculate_ys.py):
 ```bash
 cd eval
 python calculate_ys.py